 We are fortunate enough to have a HUGE range of horse breeds, both purebred and cross-bred, available for guests to ride on our Globetrotting holidays.
-From the nifty Quarter Horses on our Montana ride to the noble Lusitanos on our ride in Portugal, as a globetrotter, you are guaranteed to be matched with a suitable (and downright incredible!) horse no matter where in the world you ride.
+From the nifty Quarter Horses on our American rides to the noble Lusitanos on our rides in Portugal, as a globetrotter, you are guaranteed to be matched with a suitable (and downright incredible!) horse no matter where in the world you travel.

 But for those who are curious about the breeds most frequently represented by our guest horses, read on to be inspired and educated about the horsepower we are privileged to have on offer.

 The Andalusian horse is the darling of Spain, an incredibly ancient breed with roots in the Iberian Peninsula dating back to around 20-30,000 BC!
 These horses have been revered throughout Europe for thousands of years, and today they are rapidly spreading across the world as their agility, elegance and power see them excel in a huge range of disciplines.
 Also known as the Pure Spanish Horse or PRE (pura raza española), Andalusians form the majority of the guest horses on our rides in Spain: Dressage in Andalusia, trail riding through Andalusia, the Catalonia Ride, the Catalan Coast Trail and the Andorra Trail.
 Whether you’re honing your dressage skills or exploring the countryside, these noble horses will have you feeling like royalty.